-- On the day when the baby finally cuts their first tooth the mother makes pancakes and milk tart or porring and invites the close family to celebrate.
+- On the day when the baby finally cuts their first tooth the mother makes pancakes and milk tart or porring (baked pudding) and invites the close family to celebrate.
 I never knew why I until I saw a relative feeding the one tooth baby milk tart filling 🙂

 Favorite Cape Malay recipes for Doopmal include:

 - Traditional South African Milk tart (Melktert)

 - Rose Cupcakes with white chocolate ganache